MattiaDif/closed-loop-neuroengineering/README.md

 This project comes from a collaboration between the Rehab Technologies Lab at the Italian Institute of Technologies (Genoa) and the MathWorks® company.

 The goal is to provide a rapid-prototyping, model-based design architecture to speed up the implementation of closed-loop systems for neuroengineering application on FPGAs.
-The repo consists in a customized Simulink library to develop personalized spike detection algorithms for the Intan RHS Stim/Recording System ([Intan website](https://intantech.com/RHS_system.html)).
-This is reached by means of the following process:
+This has been reached by means of the following process:

 1. Build a reference Simulink model to process neural data;
 2. Take advantage of the Fixed-Point Designer and HDL code generator provided by MathWorks to implement the model on FPGA;
-3. Implementation and test on commercially available systems such as the Inatn RHS Stim/Recording System.
+3. Implementation and test on commercially available systems such as the Inatn RHS Stim/Recording System ([Intan website](https://intantech.com/RHS_system.html)).

-Retracing these steps, the user will be driven through the development process of a closed-loop system starting from the model design until the hardware immplementation.

 <br />